impraise/hspec/README.md

 1 resources removed
 0 resources added

-prompt: Do you wish to record these changes with hspec:
+prompt: Do you wish to record these changes with hspec?:
 ```

 Replying `yes` automatically records the changes to the snapshot (or with the `-a` option):